sjodcre/ar-web/public/content/learn/arweave-ao-101/arweave/introduction-long.md

 ---
 title: "Introduction to Arweave: The Future of Permanent Data Storage"
-description: "Discover how Arweave revolutionizes data storage with its decentralized protocol, offering a unique 'pay once, store forever' model that ensures data immutability and accessibility."
+description: "Discover how Arweave's decentralized protocol revolutionizes data storage with its unique 'pay once, store forever' model for permanent data preservation."
 ---

 Arweave is a groundbreaking **decentralized storage protocol** designed to provide **permanent data storage solutions**.